 Jumper Cables, Blankets, Flares, and a Flashlight

-The essentials include blankets, working jumper cables, a working flashlight (always keep spare batteries with it), and flares, all packed neatly into the corner of your trunk.
-You can cover many of these essentials with the AAA 63-Piece Emergency Road Assistance Kit ($32.99 with free shipping, a low by $2).
-Odds are you may want a more powerful flashlight than what's included here, so we recommend something like this very bright Mag-Lite 3-D Cell LED Flashlight ($20.65 plus free shipping via Prime, a low by $6).
+Automotive emergency essentials include blankets, working jumper cables, a working flashlight (always keep spare batteries with it), and flares, all packed neatly into the corner of your trunk.
+You can cover many of these essentials with the AAA Roadside Safety Emergency Kit ($29.97 with in-store pickup).
 For more automotive must-haves, check out our guide on the tools that everyone should have in their car.

 With a portable power generator, you can keep your perishables and essential electronics working even when the power lines have been wiped out.
 Kohler makes a line of high-quality power generators geared towards hurricane preparedness and other disasters.
 These respond within 10 seconds of a power outage.
 And in case the list in this article has you wanting more tips, Kohler offers this exhaustive checklist of disaster supplies.
 Additionally, check out our guide on how to buy a generator.